oddbird/true/README.md

 }
 ```

-**true** will report test results
+**True** will report detailed results in the terminal,
-both in the command line
-and in the output css file.
+and a summary of results in the output css.